-- Operational property closed, declared surplus to operational requirements and available for disposal by relevant Cabinet Member - Non-operational property declared available for disposal by Cabinet Member Regulatory, Compliance and Corporate Services. - Pre-disposal actions and activity (planning briefs or outline planning consent, disposal terms, method of disposal, etc) agreed by relevant Officers and implemented. - The disposal will usually be handled by the Council's property team unless it is of a specialist nature that requires external expertise or resource - In the case of open market disposals, the asset will be fully marketed using the Internet and more traditional advertising methods. - The disposal process will take into account any moratorium periods under Community Right to Bid
+- Operational property closed, declared surplus to operational requirements and available for disposal by relevant Cabinet Member - Non-operational property declared available for disposal by Cabinet Member Regeneration, Economy and Skills. - Pre-disposal actions and activity (planning briefs or outline planning consent, disposal terms, method of disposal, etc) agreed by relevant Officers and implemented. - The disposal will usually be handled by the Council's property team unless it is of a specialist nature that requires external expertise or resource. - In the case of open market disposals, the asset will be fully marketed using the Internet and more traditional advertising methods. - The disposal process will take into account any moratorium periods under Community Right to Bid - All offers will be considered for compliance with tender conditions and undergo a value for money assessment, initially by the relevant Council officials, before being reported as follows: - Value: < £20,000 Decision delegated to Executive Director Regeneration, Economy and Assets. - Value: £20,001 to £500,000 Decision made by Cabinet Member Regeneration, Economy and Skills - Value: > £500,001 Decision made by Cabinet. - If a disposal is made by way of a Lease rather than freehold transfer then authority for the grant of such Leases shall be dealt with as set out in the Constitution.
+Leases for a term of up to 20 years are delegated to the Executive Director Regeneration, Economy and Assets.
+Leases over 20 years in length are delegated to the Cabinet Member Regeneration, Economy and Skills and the Executive Director Regeneration, Economy and Assets. - If a Lease surrender notification is received on a Council Owned asset then this is to be dealt with as set out in the constitution.
+Lease surrenders with a remaining term of up to 20 years in length with associated rental not exceeding £20,000 in total over the remaining term are delegated to the Executive Director Regeneration, Economy and Assets.
+Lease surrenders with a remaining term in excess of 20 years in length with associated rental not exceeding £500,000 in total over the remaining term are delegated to the Cabinet Member Regeneration, Economy and Skills and the Executive Director Regeneration, Economy and Assets .
+Lease surrenders regardless of term with associated rental exceeding £500,001 over the remaining term is a decision by Cabinet.

-- All offers will be considered for compliance with tender conditions and undergo a value for money assessment, initially by the relevant Council officials, before being reported as follows - Value: < £100,000 Decision delegated to Executive Director of Corporate Resources and Customer Services - Value: £100,001 to £500,000 Decision made by Cabinet Member Regulatory, Compliance and Corporate Services - Value: > £500,001 Decision made by Cabinet. - If a disposal is made by way of a Lease rather than freehold transfer then authority for the grant of such Leases shall be dealt with as set out in the Constitution.
-Leases for a term of up to 20 years are delegated to the Executive Director/Section 151 Officer.
-Leases over 20 years in length are delegated to the Cabinet Member Regulatory Compliance and Corporate Services and the Executive Director/Section 151 Officer. - After publication of the decision and progression through the call-in process (if instigated) the decision will be implemented, and the Chief Legal and Democratic Officer instructed to deal with the requisite legal documentation and Conveyance/Lease. - Progress of disposal activity monitored by the Cabinet Member Regulatory, Compliance and Corporate Services
+- After publication of the decision and progression through the call-in process (if instigated) the decision will be implemented, and the Chief Legal and Democratic Officer instructed to deal with the requisite legal documentation and Conveyance/Lease. - Progress of disposal activity monitored by the Cabinet Member Regeneration, Economy and Skills.